 Although William D. Ticknor depended upon these more substantial texts for his real profits, he did not neglect the foreign reprints.
 But, rather than relying entirely upon the established English best sellers as did many of his quick-profit seeking rivals, he sought to introduce the new and unknown foreign writers to the American audience.

-In 1841 with the publication of "The Confessions of an English states in case of the local division of the
+In 1841 with the publication of "The Confessions of an English

-12 Boston Medical and Surgical Journal, XIX:3.
+Boston Medical and Surgical Journal, XIX:3.